Hyeonjae Kim

 NANO

-Fabrication of a flexible photoelectrochemical (PEC) cell using laser
+Fabrication of a flexible photoelectrochemical cell using laser

 This work presents a fabrication method for a flexible PEC cell with a bismuth vanadate (BiVO₄) photoanode using laser-induced crystallization.
 A sol–gel–derived precursor solution was deposited onto an ITO–PEN substrate and annealed on a hot plate to form a BiVO₄ precursor layer.
 Laser-induced crystallization was then used to convert the precursor into crystalline BiVO₄ on the flexible substrate.
 The deposition of BiVO₄ was confirmed using scanning electron microscopy (SEM) and X-ray diffraction (XRD) analysis.
 The fabricated flexible PEC cell demonstrated a water oxidation current density of 0.45 mA/cm² for hydrogen production.